Fadhel1416/NodeRestApiMongo/README.md

-# Node js application with express and mongodb
+# Node js Rest API application with express and mongodb

 ## installation:
 change .env file with your username and password , choose your database name